docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 High-level steps to build a working AKS cluster are:

-1. Register your application.
+1. Generate credentials to register AKS with Azure AD.
-2. Deploy an AKS cluster.
+2. Deploy an AKS cluster (and register with Azure AD).
 3. Connect to the AKS cluster.

-### Register your application
+### Generate AD registration credentials

-Currently, AKS needs to be manually registered with Azure Active Directory so that it can receive security tokens and integrate with secure sign-on and authorization.
+Currently, AKS needs to be manually registered with Azure Active Directory (AD) so that it can receive security tokens and integrate with secure sign-on and authorization.

+> _When you register an [Azure AD "application"](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-application-objects){: target="_blank" class="_"}_ _in the Azure portal, two objects are created in your Azure AD tenant: an application object, and a service principal object._

+The following steps create the registration and output the credentials required to register AKS when deploying a cluster.

 1. Log in to the [Azure portal](https://portal.azure.com){: target="_blank" class="_"}.
 2. Click **Azure Active Directory** > **App registrations** > **New application registration**.